 Healing from a back injury

 Cleveland Clinic discusses the impact of back injuries at work.
 These can happen for many reasons, ranging from falls to repetitive strain.
-A heavy object, a vehicle or other machinery can hit a worker and cause injury to the back, as well.
+A heavy object, a vehicle or other machinery can also hit a worker and cause injury to the back.

-A few days of unpaid time off can have a hefty impact on a person’s paycheck.
+A few days of unpaid time off can greatly impact a person’s paycheck.
 Many workers do not have enough sick leave or paid vacation time to properly heal after they hurt their back.

 A cycle of financial loss